Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1preclass.md

 ### Uyutengsu Teaching Lab Safety Video

 Friday's class will be held in the Uyutengsu Teaching Lab in Shriram.
 Before you enter the lab space, the Uyutengsu Lab team requires you to watch [this brief safety video](https://youtu.be/COLocny5G7g).
+Additionally, you will be required to take the following [STARS](https://axess.sahr.stanford.edu/group/guest/stars-training) training courses:

+- EHS-4200: General Safety and Emergency Preparedness
+- EHS-PROG-4875: Life Sciences Research; includes the following 3 trainings
+  - EHS-1500: Biosafety
+  - EHS-1900: Chemical Safety
+  - EHS-2200: Compressed Gas Safety

+Once you've completed these online courses, take screenshots verifying that you have completed these courses.
+You will need to include them in the [Uyutengsu Lab Safety Form](https://uytengsuteachinglab.stanford.edu/safety-information/safety-form).

 Additional information regarding the lab space can be found on the [Uyutengsu Teaching Lab website](https://uytengsuteachinglab.stanford.edu/)